-This research and evaluation report describes the history, architecture and context of the property at 830 Yonge Street, and applies evaluation criteria to determine whether it merits designation under Part IV, Section 29 of the Ontario Heritage Act.
+This research and evaluation report describes the history, architecture and context of the property at 832Yonge Street, and applies evaluation criteria to determine whether it merits designation under Part IV, Section 29 of the Ontario Heritage Act.
 The conclusions of the research and evaluation are found in Section 4 (Summary).

-Key Date Historical Event 1838 and 1843 John Sleigh purchases land in Lot 21 in Concession 2 west of Yonge Street (north of present-day Bloor Street West) 1853 The Village of Yorkville is incorporated 1861 When the 1861 Census is compiled, Sleigh occupies a single-storey rough cast (stucco) house on the subject property (it is recorded the following year in the first surviving tax assessment roll for Yorkville) 1864 Following Sleigh's death, his trustees rent the property to his son-in-law, builder William Rowsell 1873 Rowsell remains the tenant on the site when the assessment roll is compiled in May, but dies later that year 1875 The new building at present-day 830 Yonge is complete when the tax assessment roll is compiled and identifies George Fletcher, a baker, as the first tenant 1876 William Robertson, a tailor becomes the long-term tenant in the building, which is also illustrated on a bird's eye view of the area 1883 Feb Yorkville is annexed by the City of Toronto and the subject property is renumbered as "730" Yonge (the current street number was assigned 6 years later) 1883 Sept The first assessment roll for St. Paul's Ward indicates that Isabella Robertson, "tailoress" remains the tenant to the Sleigh Estate 1884 The subject property is shown on the first Goad's Atlas covering the area 1905 Arthur Barber succeeds the Sleigh Estate as the property owner and continues to rent the premises to a series of merchants 1984 The property at 830 Yonge Street is listed on the City of Toronto Inventory of Heritage Properties (now known as the Heritage Register)
+Key Date Historical Event 1838 and 1843 John Sleigh purchases land in Lot 21 in Concession 2 west of Yonge Street (north of present-day Bloor Street West) 1853 The Village of Yorkville is incorporated 1861 When the 1861 Census is compiled, Sleigh occupies a single-storey rough cast (stucco) house on the subject property (it is recorded the following year on the first surviving tax assessment roll for Yorkville) 1864 Following Sleigh's death, his trustees rent the property to his son-in-law, builder William Rowsell 1873 Rowell remains the tenant on the site when the assessment roll is compiled in May, but dies later that year 1874 William Robinson, a pharmacist in Yorkville since the late 1860s, is the Sleigh Estate's tenant 1875 June When the tax assessment roll is compiled, the new building at present-day 832 Yonge is complete where Robinson remains the tenant 1876 The building is illustrated on a bird's eye view of the area 1883 Feb Yorkville is annexed by the City of Toronto and the subject property is renumbered as "730" Yonge (the current street number was assigned 6 years later) 1883 Sept The first assessment roll for St. Paul's Ward indicates that Robinson remains the tenant to the Sleigh Estate 1884 The subject property is shown on the first Goad's Atlas covering the area 1889 Following William Robinson's death, his son Ernest continues to operate the pharmacy at 832 Yonge Street 1902 When the assessment roll is compiled in 1902 for 1903 taxes, another druggist, George Evans is the new tenant to the Sleigh Estate and purchases the property by 1905 1923 Loblaw Groceteria opens at 832 Yonge, remaining in this location until the 1950s 1962 Avrom Isaacs relocates the Isaacs Gallery to the subject property, where he showcases contemporary Canadian artists for over 20 years 1984 The property at 832 Yonge Street is listed on the City of Toronto Inventory of Heritage Properties (now known as the Heritage Register)